multiojuice/one-stop/README.md

 - Go
 - GraphQL

+The repository are for the service is located [here](https://github.com/multiojuice/) and the client is [here](https://github.com/multiojuice/solo-client)

 ### random vine
 #### Status: [completed]
 #### Summary
 random vine is a command line tool/application that will output the text and description of a random vine from the social media platform vine.
 It is setup like the unix tool `fortune`, so the vines must be manually put into the app.
 So let's see some PRs!
 #### Technologies
 - C

+The repository is located [here](https://github.com/multiojuice/random-vine)

 ## October 2018
 ### VlocChain v2